-According to Regulation 28A of the Delisting Regulations, inserted by way of an amendment dated April 17, 2020, SEBI may exempt any person or class of persons from the operation of all or any of the provisions of the Delisting Regulations for periods not exceeding 12 months, for furthering innovation in technological aspects through testing new products, processes, services, business models, etc. in live environment of regulatory sandbox in the securities markets.
-Further, any exemption granted by SEBI shall be subject to the applicant satisfying such conditions as may be specified by SEBI including conditions to be complied with on a continuous basis2.
+According to Regulation 42 of the Delisting Regulations, SEBI may relax the strict enforcement of the Delisting Regulations and exempt any person or class of persons from the operation of all or any of the provisions of the Delisting Regulations for periods not exceeding 12 months, for furthering innovation in technological aspects through testing new products, processes, services, business models, etc. in live environment of regulatory sandbox in the securities markets.
+Further, any exemption granted by SEBI shall be subject to the applicant satisfying such conditions as may be specified by SEBI including conditions to be complied with on a continuous basis.